 Mary Overstreet is a top-performing sales associate for Portraits, Inc. in Nashville, Tennessee.
-Having brokered more than 300 successful portrait commissions with a wide variety of artists, Mary has been a trusted name in the business for twenty years who brings portrait dreams to life for clients in the Nashville area.
+Having brokered more than 300 successful portrait commissions with a wide variety of artists, Mary has been a trusted name in the business for twenty-three years who brings portrait dreams to life for clients in the Nashville area.

 A Nashville native, Mary graduated from The Harpeth Hall School and then Vanderbilt University.
 In addition to her efforts with Portraits, Inc., Mary stays active as a key volunteer in the Nashville area and is a proud supporter of Cheekwood Estate and Gardens and Frist Art Museum.

 Together, Mary and her husband Charles have five daughters, two sons-in-law, and five granddaughters.